baheytharwat/lawm/README.md

 ```
 #### LIBERO Data

 First download the dataset.
-Note that our code base assumes the data is stored in a folder titled `data/` within the Adapt3r repository.
-If you would like to store it somewhere else please create a symlink.
+Note that our codebase assumes the data is stored in a folder titled `data/` within the repository.

 Download the data into `data/` by running
 ```bash